 Karen has over 45 years’ experience in nursing, most of those being in dementia care in a variety of settings and contexts.
 She gained her PhD at University College London in 2014.

 Palliative & end-of-life care in dementia

 Advance care planning

 Under-served populations in dementia

 Rachel Thompson, Consultant Admiral Nurse for Lewy body dementia

 Rachel worked as a nurse for 25 years within the NHS, before becoming Dementia Project Lead at the Royal College of Nursing, and then joining Dementia UK.

-Martin Bishop, Director of Fundraising and Communications
+Martin Bishop, Director of Fundraising and Engagement

 Martin has worked across the charity sector for over 25 years.